-Germany Is Struggling To Fill Its Farm Labor Shortage After Closing Its Borders
+Germany Struggles To Fill Its Farm Labor Shortage After Closing Its Borders

-Germany Is Struggling To Fill Its Farm Labor Shortage After Closing Its Borders
+Germany Struggles To Fill Its Farm Labor Shortage After Closing Its Borders

 Arne Garlipp has farmed his 150 acres of asparagus in the eastern German state of Saxony-Anhalt for 24 years.
 For much of that time, he has relied on seasonal workers to help harvest it each spring.

 "Our Romanian workers live with us on the farm," says Garlipp.
-"In the fields they're surrounded by fresh air, birds and very few people."
+"In the fields, they're surrounded by fresh air, birds and very few people."

 But when Germany closed its borders to slow the coronavirus outbreak, Garlipp and hundreds of thousands of other German farmers were suddenly in panic mode.
 Each year, 300,000 seasonal workers — mostly from Romania and Poland — come to Germany to harvest asparagus, lettuce, apples and other crops that Germans rely on.